 Examples range from the parent who leaves a child in the car or home alone for hours.
-Or the parent who rebuffs the child who excitedly says, “look at my new drawing!” or “see what I wrote for this school project!” and who receives a curt, “Don’t bother me now.
+Or the parent who rebuffs the child who excitedly says, “Look at my new drawing!” or “See what I wrote for this school project!” by giving them a curt, “Don’t bother me now.
 I’ve got to finish up this report.”
 Or the parent who consistently and vocally praises one child, while ignoring or criticizing the child’s sibling.
 And there’s the classic, “You’ll never amount to anything!”
-Or, why can’t you be more like your sister/brother?”
+Or, "Why can’t you be more like your sister/brother?”

 This study of 756 subjects suggested that “biological embedding” occurs through programming brain circuitry in ways that shape response patterns to subsequent stress.
 That causes wear and tear extending across multiple mind-body systems, and creates adverse health outcomes decades later.
 The researchers suggest that toxic childhood stress alters neural responses to stress, boosting the emotional and physical arousal to threat, and making it more difficult for that reaction to be shut off.

 And yet, something encouraging emerged from this study, and it joins with findings from two other studies about parents and children.
 The UCLA study found that the presence of a loving, parental figure can provide protection to the abused child.
 According to the study’s report, “It is well recognized that providing children in adverse circumstances with a nurturing relationship is beneficial for their overall wellbeing.
 Our findings suggest that a loving relationship may also prevent the rise in biomarkers indicative of disease risk across numerous physiological systems.”